-The percentage decrease calculator determine the change of one quantity to a lesser amount in terms of percent decrease.
-It is important to understand how to calculate percent decrease manually using a percent decrease formula.
+The percentage decrease calculator determines the change from one amount to a lesser amount in terms of percent decrease.
+It is important to understand how to calculate percent decrease manually using the percent decrease formula.
 The content below will explain these concepts in further detail.

 How to calculate percent decrease

 750and new value is

 750 - 590 = 160.

 - Check your answer using the percentage decrease calculator.